HIV/STI Testing

 We host clinics during the following months:

-- Spring Semesters: February, March, April
+- Spring Semesters: March 3rd

-- Fall Semesters: September, October, November
+- Fall Semesters: November 18th, at Wellness Carnival)

 Find testing schedule details on our Calendar or call 801-581-7776.